 Mean score of companies in the Metal Fabrication industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Strathclyde University's score of 21 is higher than 56% of the industry.
+Strathclyde University's score of 21 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.